Newborn Essentials 2023: Your Ultimate Baby Checklist

 What prams, carriers and on-the-go essentials do I need to buy before my baby arrives?

-One of the first items you should be thinking about buying is a car seat.
+One of the first items you should consider buying is a car seat.
 If you are giving birth in a hospital and you intend on driving there or getting a taxi, you will need a car seat ready for your newborn and the drive home.
-While hospitals have no legal rights to prevent you from leaving without a car seat, the law in the UK states that infants and children are legally required to travel in a car seat until they are 12-years-old or 135cm tall.
+While hospitals have no legal rights to prevent you from leaving without a car seat, the law in the UK states that infants and children are legally required to travel in a car seat until they are 12 years old or 135cm tall.

 Artipoppe